dchen71/fake_job_classification/README.md

 3. Complex model using state of the art transformer neural network models to predict fradulent job postings

 ## Data Description
 The dataset originally was downloaded from [kaggle](https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction).
 The dataset hosted there is originally from the [University of Aegean](http://emscad.samos.aegean.gr/).
 This dataset is a publicly available dataset containing almost ~18,000 job ads with human classified fake jobs.
 This dataset is based on job ads published between 2012 and 2014.
 There are ~17000 true jobs and ~900 fake jobs in the dataset.
+The data was augmented using a variety of measures including synonymous adjectives and downsampling to deal with the class imbalances in the dataset.

 ## System Requirements